MinJunKang/MinJunKang.github.io/_pages/about.md

 I also have a broad interest in learning general representations (e.g., self-supervised learning) and improving model's robustness to distribution shifts (e.g., domain generalization).</p>
 -->
 <p>
   My research focused on low level vision including 3D reconstruction using a single image from dual-pixel.
 Recently, I am interested in solving dense reconstruction and tracking (SLAM) using Neural Radiance Field.
-My research goal is to provide 3D in any environment and facilitate our fields using 3D.
+My research goal is to provide 3D in any environment (on device) and facilitate related fields using 3D including editing, real-time navigation.
 </p>